-Following are a dozen tips for parents who have chosen to talk to their kids about being prepared for a crisis:
+Here are 12 tips for parents who have chosen to talk to their kids about being prepared for a crisis:

-- Include your children in family preparedness discussions, answering their questions honestly.
+- Include your children or grandchildren in family preparedness discussions, answering their questions honestly.

-- Have your kids memorize their personal information, including their names, parents’ names, address and phone numbers.
+- Have your kids or grandkids memorize their personal information, including their names, parents’ and grandparents’ names, addresses and phone numbers.

-- Learn the disaster response policies of your kids’ school or day care center and have a back-up plan in place for someone to pick them up if you can’t.
+- Learn the disaster response policies of your kids’ and grandkids’ school or day care center and have a back-up plan in place for someone to pick them up if you can’t.

-- Ensure that your kids’ school or daycare center has your current emergency contact information.
+- Ensure that your kids’ or grandkids’ school or daycare center has your current emergency contact information.

-- Have at least two pre-arranged meeting places for your family and make sure the kids know where they are, as returning to your home in a crisis might not be possible.
+- Have at least two pre-arranged meeting places for your family and make sure the kids or grandkids know where they are, as returning to your home in a crisis might not be possible.

-- Establish an out-of-state contact known by your children and their school or day care center, in case local lines are down and only long distance circuits are functioning.
+- Establish an out-of-state contact known by your children or grandchildren and their school or day care center, in case local lines are down and only long distance circuits are functioning.

-- Teach your kids how to use 911 and rehearse what they should say to a dispatcher.
+- Teach your kids or grandkids how to use 911 and rehearse what they should say to a dispatcher.

-- Make sure your kids know to stay away from downed power lines, utility poles and trees.
+- Make sure your kids or grandkids know to stay away from downed power lines, utility poles and trees.

 - Practice evacuation routes and strategies as a family.

 - Teach your children or grandchildren responses such as Drop, Cover and Hold, and Stop, Drop and Roll.